tanannis/front-end-playground/react-hooks/Hooks.md

 ### useMemo (use memoization)
 - It allows you to memoize expensive functions so that you can avoid calling them on every render.
 Simply pass in a function and an array of inputs and useMemo will only recompute the memoized value when one of the inputs has changed.
+- it returns a memoized value.

+### useRef
+- used to store a mutable value that doesn't cause a re-render when updated.
+- good to use for internal tracking what won't cause the client re-renders.

+### useCallback
+- NOT for fetching data
+- it's for user events e.g click a button, submit a form etc
+- use it to prevent function from re-rendering unless state changes, similar to `useMemo`
+- it returns a memoized function

+### useReducer
+- it returns the current `state` and a `dispatch` method

+### e.persist()
+- Prevents React from resetting its properties